 Journal restore options Meaning -jrc file Journal-restore with integrity-checking.
-Because this option locks the database, this option is intended only for use by replica servers started with the p4 replicate command.

-Journal restore options Meaning -b bunch -jr file Read bunch lines of journal records, sorting and removing duplicates before updating the database.
+Because this option locks the database, this option is intended only for use by replica servers started with the p4 replicate command. -b bunch -jr file Read bunch lines of journal records, sorting and removing duplicates before updating the database.
 The default is 5000 , but can be set to 1 to force serial processing.
 This combination of options is intended for use with by replica servers started with the p4 replicate command. -f-jr file Ignore failures to delete records; this meaning of -f applies only when -jr is present.
 This combination of options is intended for use with by replica servers started with the p4 replicate command.
 By default, journal restoration halts if record deletion fails.
 As with all journal-restore commands, if you specify the -r \$P4R00T option on the command line, the -r option must precede the -jr option. -m-jr file Schedule new revisions for replica network transfer.
 Required only in environments that use p4 pull -u for archived files, but p4 replicate for metadata.
-Not required in replicated environments based solely on p4 pull. -s-jr file Record restored journal records into regular journal, so that the records can be propagated from the server's journal to any replicas downstream of the server.
+Not required in replicated environments based solely on p4 pull . -s-jr file Record restored journal records into regular journal, so that the records can be propagated from the server's journal to any replicas downstream of the server.
 This combination of options is intended for use in conjunction with Perforce technical support.
-Replication and multiserver options Meaning Meaning In multiserver environments, specify an authentication server for licensing and protections data.
+Replication and multi- server options Meaning -a host:port In multi-server environments, specify an authentication server for licensing and protections data.
 Overrides P4AUTH setting.
-Default is null. multiserver options In multiserver environments, specify an authentication server for licensing and protections data.
-Overrides P4AUTH setting.
-Default is -a host:port In multiserver environments, specify an authentication server for licensing and protections data.
-Overrides P4AUTH setting.
-Default is null.
-In multiserver environments, specify a changelist server from which to -a host:port -g host:port In multiserver environments, specify an authentication server for licensing and protections data.
-Overrides P4AUTH setting.
-Default is null.
-In multiserver environments, specify a changelist server from which to obtain changelist numbers.
+Default is null. -g host:port In multi-server environments, specify a changelist server from which to obtain changelist numbers.
 Overrides P4CHANGE setting.
-Default is null.
-For replicas, specify the target (master) server from which to pull data. -a host:port -g host:port -t host:port In multiserver environments, specify an authentication server for licensing and protections data.
-Overrides P4AUTH setting.
-Default is null.
-In multiserver environments, specify a changelist server from which to obtain changelist numbers.
-Overrides P4CHANGE setting.
-Default is null.
-For replicas, specify the target (master) server from which to pull data.
+Default is null. -t host:port For replicas, specify the target (master) server from which to pull data.
 Overrides P4TARGET setting.
-Default is null.
-For replicas, authenticate as the specified serviceuser when communicating with the master.
-The service user must have a valid
+Default is null. -u serviceuser For replicas, authenticate as the specified serviceuser when communicating with the master.
+The service user must have a valid ticket before replica operations will succeed. -M readonly For replicas, the service accepts commands that read metadata, but not write it.
+Overrides db.replication configurable.

-Replication and multiserver options Meaning -D none only when end users request files.
+Replication and multi- server options Meaning -D readonly -D shared -D ondemand -D cache -D none For replicas, a -D readonly replica accepts commands that read depot files, but do not write to them.
+A replica running in -D ondemand or -D shared mode (the two are synonymous) automatically requests metadata, but schedules the transfer of files to the replica only when end users request files.
 A replica running in -D cache mode permits commands that reference file content, but does not automatically transfer new files.
 A replica running in -D none mode rejects any command that requires access to depot files.
 Overrides lbr.replication configurable.